-And a couple of German raises that caught my eye.
+And a couple of German raises that caught my eye on Amazon vs Google.

 And Claimsforce, a SaaS based claims management platform, has raised €7m in Series A funding.
 The company plans to use the funds to further develop its cloud-based claims management platform and explore new geographies.

 Finally, Brazilian’s CyberLabs is an interesting one to keep an eye.
 This week it raised $5m to shift out of R&D for a whole range of products.
 One of them is KeyApp which allows people to enter or leave premises via facial recognition +/or QR codes and which is extending to include thermal tech to help fight C19.

 Amazon vs Google – In the week where I’ve just bought my first airline ticket for months and have finally sorted my will (not related…I hope), two announcements caught my eye.

 Virgin Atlantic has partnered with Allianz to try and boost its customers’ confidence in traveling during the pandemic.
 It’s offering free Covid-19 Coverage, ensuring that anyone who becomes ill with the virus on a trip has any related costs covered, up to £500k per customer.
 It also offers expenses cover if a customer is denied boarding, or has to quarantine during a trip.

 And Aon New Zealand has partnered with digital will service Footprint to offer free wills and a digital vault service to both its existing and new group life insurance clients from September 1st.
 I like this one.